jcalpickard/jcalpickard.github.io/_posts/2024-08-21-procedural portraits-2.md

 ---
 layout: post
-title: "Procedural portraits (2): Empathy and innovation in documentary film"
+title: "Procedural portraits (2): Empathy and innovation in ‘Eno’"
 categories: [authorship, creativity, empathy, prototypes, documentary, film]
 ---

 ###### [_In [the previous post](https://justinpickard.net/log/2024/08/17/procedural-portraits-1/), I explored the distinctive structure of ‘Eno’ (2024), a generative documentary about [Brian Eno](https://www.brian-eno.net/).
-In the second part of this discussion, I examine how this generative structure fosters a sense of ‘procedural empathy’, and consider its implications for documentary filmmaking and our understanding of creative processes._]
+In this second part, I examine how this generative structure fosters a sense of ‘procedural empathy’, and consider its implications for documentary filmmaking and our understanding of creative processes._]

 > ‘Characters or social actors may come and go, offering information, giving testimony, providing evidence.
 Places and things may appear and disappear as they are brought forward in support of the film’s point of view.
 A logic of implication bridges these leaps from one person or place to another.’
 <cite>— Bill Nicols, _Introduction to Documentary_, Third Edition (2017)</cite>